MehradN/CaveSurvey/README.md

 # Cave Survey
 This Minecraft mod adds cave maps to the game.
 These maps use a 3D path-finding algorithm to deliver accurate maps even on slopes and complicated cave systems.
 This mod is powered by the [Polymer](https://github.com/Patbox/polymer) library, so you aren't required to install any resource pack or client mod.

-If you want to install this mod on a server, make sure to check the [wiki](https://github.com/MehradN/CaveSurvey/wiki/Installation-Guide) and the [release page](https://github.com/MehradN/CaveSurvey/releases).
+If you want to install this mod on a server, make sure to check the [Installation Guide](https://github.com/MehradN/CaveSurvey/wiki/Installation-Guide).

 You can find information about the item interactions at the [wiki](https://github.com/MehradN/CaveSurvey/wiki).